Prep football: 6 area teams reach Wisconsin playoffs

 Six area teams qualified for an abbreviated Wisconsin football postseason, and four earned No. 1 seeds in their regional pods.

-The Wisconsin Interscholastic Athletic Association released automatically seeded brackets for six divisions to play two rounds of playoffs.
-The state will not crown a state champion during this pandemic-stricken season, but instead will celebrate 49 regional champions.
+The Wisconsin Interscholastic Athletic Association on Saturday released automatically seeded brackets for six divisions to play two rounds of playoffs.
+The state will not crown state champions during this pandemic-stricken season, but instead will celebrate 49 regional champions.

 Potosi/Cassville and River Ridge qualified in Division 6, while Darlington and Lancaster are in the same Division 5 regional.
 Mineral Point is in a separate D-5 pod and Prairie du Chien qualified in Division 4.